-I went through a phase where I believed that this anime is really good.
+I went through a phase where I believed that this anime is really good, being one of the recent anime that got me interested as a once-casual viewer.
 Then the second half came.

 Part of the complaints from most people about SAO is its sloppy narrative—and this is especially evident in the anime when they time-skipped A LOT.
 A good opportunity to flesh out the concept with the world of Aincrad went to flames after watching all these slice-and-life and overly melodramatic brouhaha fillers that never made any effect to develop the characters nor the world.